syncfusion-content/wpf-docs/wpf/PropertyGrid/Getting-Started.md

 # Getting started with WPF PropertyGrid

-This section explains how to explore the properties of an object using WPF [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) control and its use cases.
+This section explains how to explore and edit the properties of an object using WPF [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) control.

 ## Assembly deployment